fourloops/StopwatchFO/README.md

 # StopwatchFO

 ## What?
 This is a stopwatch app built by Francesco & Owen strictly using TDD.

 ## Why?
 In order to time things.
 And to practise our TDD.

 ## How?
-Using TDD.
+Using TDD following [this tutorial from dwyl](https://github.com/dwyl/learn-qunit).
 It will have the following functionality:
 * Counter should be at Zero when we start
 * Start Counting time from a specific point
 * Stop Counting
 * Continue Counting (without resetting) pick up where we left off.
-* Re-set the counter to Zero.
+* Re-set the counter to Zero.˜
+* (Stretch goal): Add 'lap' button to record lap times visually in a list.
+This will also be cleared by reset button.